GoogleCloudPlatform/bigquery-utils/scripts/optimization/README.md

 # Optimzation Scripts

-This folder contains scripts that (when executed) create tables with information to help you optimize your BigQuery tables, views, and queries.
+This folder contains scripts that (when executed) create several tables within a dataset named, `optimization_workshop`.
+These tables are populated with information to help you optimize your BigQuery tables, views, and queries.

 The scripts are broken down by categories as shown below:

 * Project Analysis
   * [Daily project metrics](#daily-project-metrics)